Propylene glycol: Polymers

 Forty-five percent of propylene glycol produced is used as a chemical feedstock for the production of unsaturated polyester resins.
 In this regard, propylene glycol reacts with a mixture of unsaturated maleic anhydride and isophthalic acid to give a copolymer.
 This partially unsaturated polymer undergoes further crosslinking to yield thermoset plastics.
 Related to this application, propylene glycol reacts with propylene oxide to give oligomers and polymers that are used to produce polyurethanes.
 Propylene glycol is used in water-based acrylic architectural paints to extend dry time which it accomplishes by preventing the surface from drying due to its slower evaporation rate compared to water.

 Food and drug

+In regulated amounts, propylene glycol is designated as safe for food manufacturing as an anticaking agent, emulsifier, flavor agent, humectant, texturizer, stabilizer, solvent, antioxidant, antimicrobial agent, and thickener.

+As regulated by the US FDA for substances deemed as GRAS, propylene glycol is "not subject to premarket review and approval by FDA because it is generally recognized, by qualified experts, to be safe under the intended conditions of use."
+The scientific panel evaluating propylene glycol for food manufacturing defined its conclusion as: "There is no evidence in the available information on [propylene glycol] that demonstrates, or suggests reasonable grounds to suspect, a hazard to the public when they are used at levels that are now current or might reasonably be expected in the future."

+The FDA law defined maximum limits for the use of propylene glycol in various food categories under good manufacturing practices: